Peter Frampton: 2007 to present

 On 11 February 2007, Fingerprints was awarded the 2007 Grammy Award for Best Pop Instrumental Album.
 In February 2007, he also appeared on the Chicago-based PBS television show Soundstage.

 Frampton released his 14th studio album, Thank You Mr. Churchill, on 27 April 2010.
 In summer 2010 he began touring North America with the English band Yes; the two acts had played stadium shows on a bill together in 1976.
 His 2010 band consisted of Rob Arthur (keyboards, guitar, backing vocals), John Regan (bass), Adam Lester (guitar), and Dan Wojciechowski (drums).

-Frampton embarked on a UK tour in March 2011 in support of his new album, visiting Leamington Spa, Glasgow, Manchester, London and Bristol.